- bone broth diet is Gwyneth’s latest trend

 👠 gracing the MET Gala red carpet

-👟 or heading out to Goop headquarters to make moon juice…
+👟 or jetting off to Goop headquarters to make moon juice…

 You’re not going to move your body much.